solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/older_istio_versions.md

 ...
 {{< /highlight >}}

-Note that `alpn_protocols` is supported in Upstreams starting in Gloo 1.3.20.
+Note that `alpn_protocols` is supported in Upstreams starting in Gloo Edge 1.3.20.

 {{% /expand %}}